Jason Lewis in for the great one, the big guy, Rush, taking a well-deserved break during these Christmas holidays.

 It kills people.

-They all admit that that raising the mileage standards up to thirty-six miles per gallon is going to cost a few more thousand lives on the road, because the only way you can technologically do this without pricing the car out of the range of most people is to make the car smaller and lighter.
+Whether it's DDT or the miles per gallon standards, the National Academy of Sciences, USA Today, you know, that famous right-wing think tank, they all admit that raising the mileage standards up to 36 miles per gallon is going to cost a few more thousand lives on the road because the only way you can technologically do this without pricing the car out of the range of most people is to make the car smaller and lighter.

 Smaller and lighter cars kill people.

-And that is you've got this new redefining of conservatism that's oh, we've got to be more sensitive about the environment because that's what my advisors tell me.
+And that is you've got this new redefining of conservatism that's, oh, we've got to be more sensitive about the environment because that's what my advisors tell me.

-And so they roll over for the Sierra Club, and instead of challenging the myths of the modern day environmental movement, what do we do?
+And so they roll over for the Sierra Club, and instead of challenging the myths of the modern-day environmental movement, what do we do?

 We go along with them.

-Global warming, man-made, yep, raise my hand.
+Yep, raise my hand.

 They all raise their hand except for a few.

-Sooner or later, you know, we're gonna have to face the elephant in the GOP's living room.
+As I mentioned last hour, sooner or later, we're going to have to face the elephant in the GOP's living room.

 I love that pun.

-And it is this big education and big environment.
+Big education and big environment.

-You cannot have limited, small conservative government.
+You cannot have a limited, small, conservative government.

 You can't have more freedom and less taxes and less regulation until you face those two issues.